qqtop/nimfdb/README.md

 # nimfdb   -  Firebird

-Access Firebird databases with Nim utilizing the new python firebird-driver
+Firebird database driver for Nim with help from the official python firebird-driver and nimpy

-Work in progress .... tested on Linux only
+Linux only

 Requirements